ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 # Configure a Connection Alias and Connection

 There’s another problem with the action you just built.
-You hard-coded the connection information into the action, including the Subscription Key.
-If you were talking to a development system and then moved the action into a production environment, or the subscription key changes, you’d have to modify the action directly, which is definitely not something you should do.
+You hard-coded the connection information into the action.
+If you were talking to a development system and then moved the action into a production environment, or any authentication changes you would have to modify the action directly.

 **Connection Aliases** allow you to decouple connection information from the actions you design.
 They give you the flexibility to build and distribute actions without knowing the connection info beforehand.
 This gives admins the ability to configure/maintain connections without having to touch the action itself.